Samuel Pepys: Second Anglo-Dutch War

 Dutch Attack on the Medway, June 1667 by Pieter Cornelisz van Soest, painted c.
 1667.
-The captured English ship Royal Charles is right of centre.
+The captured English ship HMS Royal Charles (1650), bearing a red flag, is right of centre.

 In early 1665, the start of the Second Anglo-Dutch War placed great pressure on Pepys.
 His colleagues were either engaged elsewhere or incompetent, and Pepys had to conduct a great deal of business himself.
 He excelled under the pressure, which was extreme due to the complexity and underfunding of the Royal Navy.
 At the outset, he proposed a centralised approach to supplying the fleet.
 His idea was accepted, and he was made surveyor-general of victualling in October 1665.
 The position brought a further £300 a year.

 Pepys wrote about the Second Anglo-Dutch War: "In all things, in wisdom, courage, force and success, the Dutch have the best of us and do end the war with victory on their side".
 And King Charles II said: "Don't fight the Dutch, imitate them".